 9. Create your own word.

-One way to come up with a really catchy blog name is to make up your own word.
+To come up with a really catchy blog name, you can make up your own word.

 If this is done well, it can create an extremely catchy and unique name.
 If done poorly (by making up a word that is hard to pronounce or doesn’t really make sense) then it could hurt your blog.
 So proceed with caution when doing this!

 These are some blogs with made-up names:

 - Sewrella (sewing blog)